ericbenwa/ballpark-deal/_pages/terms-of-use.md

 - Violating the privacy of any third person.
 - False information and features.

-The Company reserves the right, but not the obligation, to, in its sole discretion, determine whether or not any Content is appropriate and complies with this Terms, refuse or remove this Content.
+The Company reserves the right, but not the obligation, to, in its sole discretion, determine whether or not any Content is appropriate and complies with these Terms, refuse or remove this Content.
 The Company further reserves the right to make formatting and edits and change the manner of any Content.
 The Company can also limit or revoke the use of the Service if You post such objectionable Content.
 As the Company cannot control all content posted by users and/or third parties on the Service, you agree to use the Service at your own risk.
 You understand that by using the Service You may be exposed to content that You may find offensive, indecent, incorrect or objectionable, and You agree that under no circumstances will the Company be liable in any way for any content, including any errors or omissions in any content, or any loss or damage of any kind incurred as a result of your use of any content.

 ## Content Backups